LevelUpMarketers/trying-to-adult-rva-2025/docs/RecurringBilling.md

 Authorize.Net transaction ID and click **Convert to Subscription**.
 The plugin retrieves the transaction details, creates an Automated Recurring Billing subscription for the same amount and stores the returned subscription ID in the matching `tta_members` record based on the billing email.
+To ensure Authorize.Net associates the correct billing method, the subscription request references the payment profile via the `customerPaymentProfileId` field.
 Transactions for $5 are tagged as **Trying to Adult Basic Membership** while $10 charges become **Trying to Adult Premium Membership** so the subscription is clearly labeled in Authorize.Net.
 The results of each conversion are displayed on the settings page and written to the debug log.